 5.1 Code Optimization

 After developing the workload, we used VTune™ Performance Analyzer for performance analysis.
-VTune analyzer showed that most of the time the helper thread was executing a function, LookupTriIndex() to lookup triangle indices for every vertex 6 times, to determine which triangle normals to average to compute the vertex normal.
+VTune analyzer showed that most of the time the secondary thread was executing a function, LookupTriIndex() to lookup triangle indices for every vertex 6 times, to determine which triangle normals to average to compute the vertex normal.
 LookupTriIndex() is itself a linear function, so the entire normal calculation process was O(n2).
 The normal calculation process needed to be redone.
 We had two options: speed up the normal lookup process or calculate the normals directly using the partial derivatives of the wave equations.
 For the sake of comparison, we implemented both of these options, and left the original algorithm in as well.

 Figure 5-1.
 Single Processor vs. Dual Processor Performance